neoforged/Documentation/docs/inventories/container.md

 And voilà, you have created an item-backed container!
 Call `new MyBackpackContainer(stack)` to create a container for a menu or other use case.

 :::warning
-Be aware that `Menu`s that directly interface with `Container`s must `#copy()` their `ItemStack`s when modifying them, as otherwise the immutability contract on data components is broken.
+Be aware that menus that directly interface with `Container`s must `#copy()` their `ItemStack`s when modifying them, as otherwise the immutability contract on data components is broken.
 To do this, NeoForge provides the `StackCopySlot` class for you.
 :::

 ## `Container`s on `Entity`s

-`Container`s on `Entity`s are finicky: whether an entity has a container or not cannot be universally determined.
+`Container`s on [`Entity`s][entity] are finicky: whether an entity has a container or not cannot be universally determined.
 It all depends on what entity you are handling, and as such can require a lot of special-casing.

 If you are creating an entity yourself, there is nothing stopping you from implementing `Container` on it directly, though be aware that you will not be able to use superclasses such as `SimpleContainer` (since `Entity` is the superclass).